-In L.A.
-I performed my comedy show Judgement at the Upright Citizen's Brigade.
-Acting opposite Oscar Award Winner JK Simmons on TBS’ Men at Work was a particular highlight.
+When I realized that I loved entertaining others… I studied screenwriting at NYU and acting at The Public Theater.
+Acting opposite Oscar Winner JK Simmons on TBS’ Men at Work was a particular highlight.